LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **6.3%** of players

-_Kill or incapacitate 3 enemies with one "Detonate Grenade" quickhack._
+Objective: _Kill or incapacitate 3 enemies with one "Detonate Grenade" quickhack._

 ---